minhpascal/node-ibapi-addon/README.md

 This is the reason why I have removed my various projects from github.
 I am not a type of person who wears my political leanings like a badge of honor.
 I just don't think it's anyone's business frankly.
 In most of my dealings with people I have seen many brilliant people disagree with me for their own reasons.
-I believe that github.com has taken the wong step in promoting diversity.
+However in this case, I believe that github.com has taken the wrong step in promoting diversity.
 Their short-sighted and wrongheaded approach to enforcing racial and gender diversity will, ironically, stifle the kind of diversity that matters most - diversity of thought.

 For users of the open source projects I have contributed heavily, I encourage them to think carefully and decide for themselves whether github has made a